Learn how to configure a new generic OIDC connection.

 first_name attribute instead.
 For many providers, these claims are included by default, but for other providers you will need to add these claims.

-After creating an OpenID Connection application, a Client ID and Client Secret will be provisioned for you by your Identity Provider.
+After creating an OpenID Connect application, a Client ID and Client Secret will be provisioned for you by your Identity Provider.
 Enter these in your Connection Settings in the WorkOS Dashboard.

 The OIDC discovery endpoint will always end with